Word-level Sign Language Recognition with Multi-stream Neural Networks Focusing on Local Regions and Skeletal

 \section{Conclusion}

 In this paper, a method with a multi-stream structure focusing on global information, local information, and skeletal information to improve the accuracy of WSLR was proposed.
-The proposed multi-stream structure consisted of ``Base Stream,'' ``Local Image Stream,'' and ``Skeleton Stream.'' ``Base Stream'' was used in the conventional methods.
-However, it did not exploit local information of hand and face and the positional relationship among the body and both hands.
-Hence, two other streams were introduced. ``Local Image Stream'' captures local information such as hand shape and facial expression. ``Skeleton Stream'' does hand position relative to the body.
-By combining three streams, the proposed method allows us to achieve higher recognition performance compared with the state-of-the-art methods.
-Especially, the experimental results on the WLASL dataset confirmed that the proposed multi-stream models achieved 81.38\%, 73.43\%, 63.61\% and 47.26\% of Top-1 accuracy on the WLASL100, 300, 1000, and 2000 datasets, respectively, and improved the recognition performance compared with the conventional methods which utilized only global information.
-Besides, to verify the effectiveness of "Local Image Stream" and "Skeleton Stream," the recognition performance is compared with and without each stream.
-As a result, the models with all three streams achieved higher recognition accuracies than others.
+The proposed multi-stream structure consists of base, local image, and skeleton streams.
+The base stream is used in conventional methods.
+However, it does not exploit the local information of the hands and face nor the relative positions of the body and both hands.
+Hence, two other streams were introduced.
+The local image stream captures local information such as handshape and facial expression.
+The skeleton stream captures hand position relative to the body.
+By combining these three streams, the proposed method achieves higher recognition accuracy than the state-of-the-art methods.
+In particular, the experimental results on the WLASL dataset confirmed that the proposed multi-stream models achieved 81.38\%, 73.43\%, 63.61\%, and 47.26\% in Top-1 accuracy on the WLASL100, WLASL300, WLASL1000, and WLASL2000 datasets, respectively, which are higher than the results of the conventional methods using only global information.
+Moreover, to verify the effectiveness of the local image and skeleton streams, the recognition accuracy of the model with and without each stream was compared.
+As a result, the models with all three streams achieved higher recognition accuracies than the other models at the time our pre-print was released.
 This confirms that the three streams used in the proposed method were effective for WSLR.
-Moreover, in the experiments on the MS-ASL dataset, the proposed method also enabled us to achieve 83.86\% of Top-1 accuracy, which was better recognition performance than conventional methods.
-Therefore, it confirms that the proposed method was not a data-specific method but a high versatility for WSLR.
+Moreover, in the experiments on the MS-ASL dataset, the proposed method achieved 83.86\%, 80.72\%, 65.46\%, and 49.06\% in Top-1 accuracy on the MS-ASL100, MS-ASL200, MS-ASL500, and MS-ASL1000 datasets, respectively.
+These results were better than those of the conventional methods on all datasets except for the MS-ASL100 and MS-ASL1000 datasets.
+Therefore, these results confirm that the proposed method is not a data-specific method, but a highly versatile method for WSLR.

-In the future, we aim to further improve the recognition accuracy by designing a model that can handle various information and can have high scalability.
-In addition, the proposed model is expected to be able to apply to other sign languages than American such as British, Japanese, Indian.
-Hence, we perform the experiments on these sign languages.